 Pupils will be guided through the vast musical landscape, affording them the opportunity to listen to, appraise, and analyse Western Classical music, Popular music, Blues and Jazz, and music from other cultures.

 The Music department comprises two purpose-built classrooms, a recording studio, an ensemble room and three practice rooms.
-Both classrooms are equipped with sixteen PC work-stations, complete with industry standard software, and sixteen musical keyboards.
+Both classrooms are equipped with sixteen PC workstations, complete with industry standard software, and sixteen musical keyboards.
 The recording studio is also equipped to industry standard.
 The department owns a large collection of electric and acoustic guitars, orchestral instruments and two class sets of African drums.
-These outstanding facilities allow our pupils to fully explore their musical potential by engaging in a varied and stimulating music curriculum.
+These outstanding facilities allow our pupils to explore their musical potential by engaging in a varied and stimulating music curriculum.

 AQA GCSE Music: Learning spans across four areas of study - AO1: The Western Classical Tradition, AOS2: Popular Music, AOS 3: Traditional Music, AOS 4: The Western Classical Tradition Since 1910.